wenshui2008/RunHiddenConsole/README.md

 	RunHiddenConsole.exe /l E:/WNMP/nginx/nginx.exe -p E:/WNMP/nginx
-	The /l is optional, which means printing the result of process startup The /w is optional, which means waiting for termination of the process The /o is optional, which means redirectingthe output of the program to a file
+	The /l is optional, which means printing the result of process startup The /w is optional, which means waiting for termination of the process The /o is optional, which means redirecting the output of the program to a file